avg —

 Instructions

-The Lady's Caprice is a layered salad, so it is best assembled in a pastry ring placed on a flat serving plate.
-The first layer is the prepared chicken breast.
-Sprinkle the meat with a pinch of pepper and a small portion of the crushed garlic, then cover with a thin even layer of mayonnaise.
+The Lady's Caprice is a layered salad, so I assemble it in a pastry ring on a flat dish.
+The first layer is the chicken breast.
+On top I add pepper, a little garlic and cover it with mayonnaise.

 Tips